GMA T.50 enters production – Gordon Murray signs off 12,100rpm supercar

 The T.50 has a total of six different aero modes, two of which are automatically engaged without driver intervention, and the other four being selectable.
 Auto Mode is the default, and enables the system to respond variably to driver inputs, while a Braking Mode then activates under heavy braking, lifting the aerofoils and operating the fan at high speed, doubling downforce and therefore enhancing the tyres’ purchase on the road surface for the most effective braking performance.

 The four further modes include High Downforce Mode for fast road or track driving.
 This activates the fan and aerofoils to improve traction and high-speed cornering grip by raising downforce by 30 per cent over the default mode.
 Streamline Mode, meanwhile, reduces drag over the default mode by ten per cent for high- and low-speed cruising, and closes all the underbody ducts and activates the fan at high speeds to extend the trailing wake of air behind the car, in effect creating a virtual long-tail.

 Vmax Mode shares this slipperiest of set-ups with Streamline Mode, but adds almost 50bhp of electrical power from the integrated starter-generator for up to three minutes, raising peak power to around the 700bhp mark.

 To validate these modes, GMA partnered with the Racing Point Formula One team to utilise its rolling-road wind tunnel at Silverstone.
-The first quarter of 2020 also saw the opening of the Gordon Murray Automotive customer experience and service centre at Dunsfold Park in Surrey, alongside the company’s headquarters and manufacturing facility, which will commence building cars in January 2022.
+The first quarter of 2020 also saw the opening of the Gordon Murray Automotive customer experience and service centre at Dunsfold Park in Surrey, alongside the company’s headquarters and manufacturing facility.

 Design and interior